-- Be honest and ethical. - Teach their child to respect themselves and take pride in their accomplishments. - Respect their child's interests, abilities, and limitations. - Instill in their child a positive attitude toward school. - Provide a suitable place for their child to do homework and be available for help when it is needed. - Encourage their child to bring home all notices, forms, or letters from the school; read them; and, if necessary, discuss them with their child. - Build a good working relationship with their child's teachers, and the school. - Ensure prompt and regular school attendance. - Teach their child to respect the law as well as the rights and property of others. - Be aware of the school's rules for student behavior and encourage their child to follow them. - Check the District website, PowerSchool and e-mail regularly to stay well informed.
+- Be honest and ethical. - Teach their child to respect themselves and take pride in their accomplishments. - Respect their child's interests, abilities, and limitations. - Instill in their child a positive attitude toward school. - Provide a suitable place for their child to do homework and be available for help when it is needed. - Encourage their child to bring home all notices, forms, or letters from the school; read them; and, if necessary, discuss them with their child. - Build a good working relationship with their child's teachers, and the school. - Ensure prompt and regular school attendance. - Promote mutual respect and dignity. - Teach their child to respect the law as well as the rights and property of others. - Be aware of the school's rules for student behavior and encourage their child to follow them. - Review Canvas, District website, PowerSchool, and e-mail regularly to stay well-informed. - Promote the appropriate use of technology and social media and ensure that communication on all platforms is truthful and fact-based. - Monitor their child's social media presence.